 CARC 284 Active

-CO-284: Authorization Valid but Not Applicable to Billed Services
+CO-284: Authorization Valid But Does Not Apply to Billed Services

 TL;DR

 Your auth number is valid but does not cover these services.
 Find the right auth, request retroactive approval, or correct and resubmit.
-Cannot bill the patient.
+Cannot post as a contractual adjustment.

 Action